Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Indian Ocean tsunami".</h2 head><h3 quote align='center'>"On this day in 2004, a large earthquake shook the Indian Ocean floor west of the island of Sumatra, triggering a devastating tsunami that swamped coastal areas from Thailand to Africa and killed more than 200,000 people.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Dutch transfer of Indonesian sovereignty ".</h2 head><h3 quote align='center'>"On this day in 1949, four years after nationalist revolutionary leader Sukarno had declared Indonesia's independence, formal sovereignty over the country was transferred from the Dutch to the United States of Indonesia.".</h3 quote></h3 OTD